Gradient Descent Ascent for Minimax Problems on Riemannian Manifolds: Conclusion

 \section{Conclusion}

-In the paper, we investigated a class of useful min-max optimization problems on the Riemanian manifold.
-We proposed a class of novel efficient Riemanian gradient descent ascent algorithms to solve these minimax problems, and studied the convergence properties of the proposed algorithms.
-For example, we proved that our new MVR-RSGDA algorithm achieves a sample complexity of $\tilde{O}(\kappa^{(3-\nu/2)}\epsilon^{-3})$, which reaches the best known sample complexity for its Euclidean counterpart.
+In the paper, we investigated a class of useful minimax optimization problems on Riemanian manifolds.
+Meanwhile, we proposed a class of effective and efficient Riemanian gradient descent ascent algorithms to solve these minimax problems.
+Moreover, we studied convergence properties of our proposed algorithms.
+To the best of our knowledge, our Riemannian gradient-based methods are the first to study the minimax optimization over the \textbf{general} Riemanian manifolds.